 3. Expect to Get 25-50% off Retail Value

 Whether you’re still in the research stage of pawning your antique furniture or are just sick of the large pieces taking up space in your house, you will need to expect to get anywhere from 25-50% less than what you originally paid.
 This is standard across the industry.
 Whether you pawn or sell to a well-known furniture dealer, this is the reality.

 The price you get on a pawn loan payout is still somewhat in your control.
 Dealers may not be willing to negotiate but some pawn dealers allot margins for haggling.
 Equally as important are the terms of your pawn loan.
 Getting a low-interest rate is integral to making an economic decision when getting any short-term loan.
 Comparison shopping takes time but not with PawnGuru!
-You’ll get emails from dealers in your area in minutes.
-Just sift through the ‘lowball’ offers to narrow down your furniture to dealers willing to give you the best deal!
-Easy!

 For the hands-down best deal, use PawnGuru to comparison shop and corroborate offers in your local area!